openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 the removal is blocked by OLM's prometheus operator.
 - Analyze saturation of new prometheus servers and evaluate fitness for GA by analyzing telemetry.

-##### Removing a deprecated feature

-- Announce deprecation and support policy of the existing feature
-- Deprecate the feature

 ### Upgrade / Downgrade Strategy